What can I expect before the cesarean section?

 How long does the cesarean section procedure take?

 There are different types of emergency situations that can arise during a delivery.
-In some cases, the cesarean will happen very quickly.
-In others, the procedure may take longer.
+In some cases, the cesarean delivery will happen very quickly, with the baby being delivered in as little as 15 to 20 minutes.
+This is an emergency C-section.
+Afterwards, there will be additional time when the provider will stitch up the uterus and abdomen.